The Erl-King (novel): Summary

 The story is about Abel Tiffauges, who attends the Saint-Christophe boarding-school where he meets Nestor, a privileged student who will take him under his wing and adore him so much as to let him indulge his obsessions.
 Abel first writes about his childhood and his life in life before 1939 in his personal diary.

-After World War I, Abel finds himself being a dedicated pigeon keeper and a soldier in Alsace.
+At the start of World War II, Abel finds himself being a dedicated pigeon keeper and a soldier in Alsace.
 Then, he is taken prisoner and deported throughout Germany and Poland in East Prussia (German region that corresponds to the current Kaliningrad Oblast/Königsberg in Western Russia).

 He will later be imprisoned in the Moorhof camp (close to Insterburg – today Chernyakhovsk – and to Gumbinnen – today Gusev), and will then make it to the reservation of Rominten (in the South-Eastern part of East Prussia), in the hunting ground of Göring he calls "the ogre of Rominten".
 He then finds himself having to recruit children in the Mazurian region.
 He saves Ephraïm, a Jewish boy who came from a Lithuanian camp and escapes while carrying him on his back through swamps.
 The novel ends with the following sentence:

 Quand Abel leva pour la dernière fois la tête vers Ephraïm, il ne vit qu'une étoile d'or à six branches qui tournait lentement vers le ciel noir.
 [When Abel lifted his head to gaze at Ephraïm for the last time, all he saw was a six-pointed golden star rotating slowly towards the black sky.]